When is the 2023 hurricane season in Texas?

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The Atlantic hurricane season is June 1 to November 30 every year, with peak tropical storm activity occurring from August through mid-September.
+The Atlantic hurricane season is June 1 to November 30 every year, with peak tropical storm activity occurring from August through September.
 During hurricane season, Texas is among the handful of states most impacted by tropical storms.
-In fact, of the 301 hurricanes that have made landfall in the U.S. since 1851, 64 have hit the Lone Star State — only the state of Florida has experienced more hurricanes.
+In fact, of the 301 hurricanes that have made landfall in the U.S. since 1851, 64 have hit Texas.
+Only the state of Florida has experienced more landfall hurricanes.

 About once every six years, Texas residents can expect a landfall hurricane along any fifty mile segment of coast.
 [1] Considering that more than 300 miles of Texas are on the Gulf Coast, coastal residents should make sure they’re well prepared for hurricane season.